buntupana/WeatherTracker/README.md

 -	Use device GPS to automatically detect and select the current location.
 -	Enhances user experience by showing the local weather without manual input.

+**3. Preferences**

+-	Give the user the option to set units and language preferences.

 **4. Additional Enhancements**

 -	Hourly forecast display.
 -	Push notifications for severe weather alerts.
--	Background refresh of weather data using WorkManager or coroutines.
+-	Background refresh of weather data using WorkManager.

 ---